lukik45/math-buddy/docs/v1/design.md

 - Solver asks Matcher to match the solution steps to the skills
 - Matches returns matched skills *(the method not yet determined)
 - solver extends the Solution with skills
+- solver asks LLM to verify the skills
+- LLM returns the verified solution to the solver
 - solver returns `SolutionWithSkills` json to the api
 - api returns the json to the UserInterface